List of Regular Show characters: Muscle Man

 His father, Muscle Dad, enjoyed the same attitude for pranks and jokes, but died in the episode "Trucker Hall of Fame".
-His elder brother, Muscle Bro (real name John), is also seen throughout the series.
+His elder brother John, who goes by Muscle Bro, is also seen throughout the series.
 Muscle Man originally shared a rivalry with Mordecai and Rigby throughout the first two seasons.
 He began to get along with them and treat each other as friends when the third season began.
 His girlfriend, Starla, shares a similar appearance to him and the couple constantly disgust other people when they publicly kiss and show affection to each other.
-His real name was revealed to be Mitch Sorrenstein in the episode "Muscle Woman".
-He is revealed to be Jewish in "The Christmas Special" in where he reveals he celebrates Hanukkah.
+His real name was revealed to be Mitch Sorrenstein in the episode "Muscle Woman" (in an early episode, it was originally listed as 'Steve Musselman', this was changed for unknown reasons).
+He is revealed to be Jewish in "The Christmas Special" in which he reveals he celebrates Hanukkah.

 In "Power Tower", it is revealed that he gained the nickname "Muscle Man" from his early years of bodybuilding and actually being in excellent physical condition, but he found that life very boring and gave it up.
 In "The End of Muscle Man", he proposes to Starla and the two become engaged and they later marry in "Dumped at the Altar".

 In the epilogue to "A Regular Epic Final Battle", upon returning home Muscle Man discovers he has a three-year-old daughter.
 He and Starla live out their days in their trailer park home and have numerous children.
 It was revealed in "Trailer Trashed" that the trailer was his prize for winning a hot dog eating contest.

-Hi Five Ghost
+Hi-Five Ghost

-Hi Five Ghost (voiced by Jeff Bennett in season one, then by J. G. Quintel from seasons two to eight) is a ghost with a hand extending from the top of his head who works as a groundskeeper at The Park.
-Hi Five Ghost is best friends with Muscle Man and frequently gives him high fives to accompany his jokes, as he genuinely finds most of Muscle Man's jokes amusing.
-Because of his name and appearance, he is frequently called by his nickname, "High Fives", and sometimes simply as "Fives".
-Hi Five Ghost rarely speaks throughout the first three seasons of the series, but he is given more dialogue from season four onward.
-His father was introduced in the episode "See You There", as well as his older brother, Low-Five Ghost, who works as a police officer.
+Hi-Five Ghost (voiced by Jeff Bennett in season one, then by J. G. Quintel for the remainder of the series) is a 5'7" ghost with a hand extending from the top of his head who works as a groundskeeper at The Park.
+Hi-Five Ghost is best friends with Muscle Man and frequently gives him high fives to accompany his jokes, as he genuinely finds most of Muscle Man's jokes amusing.
+Because of his name and appearance, he is frequently called by his nickname, "Hi-Fives", and sometimes simply as "Fives".
+Hi-Five Ghost rarely speaks throughout the first three seasons of the series, but he is given more dialogue from seasons four to eight.
+His father was introduced in the episode "See You There", as well as his older brother Low Five Ghost, who works as a police officer.

-In the episode "The Postcard", Hi Five Ghost reunited with a human girl named Celia whom he had befriended at a cafe after waiting four years to receive a postcard from her in Prague.
-In the epilogue to "A Regular Epic Final Battle", Hi Five Ghost and Celia become a married DJ duo and tour the world together.
+In the episode "The Postcard", Hi-Five Ghost reunited with a human girl named Celia whom he had befriended at a cafe after waiting four years to receive a postcard from her in Prague.

+In the epilogue to "A Regular Epic Final Battle", Hi-Five Ghost and Celia become a married DJ duo and tour the world together.
 They have a son together.